“And it doesn’t have to be a whole head of broccoli or a bowl of raw kale (eww).”

 Check out my post on 5 healthy dessert alternatives for more fruity dessert ideas – especially you chocolate lovers out there.

 Truth is it’s easy to work in fruits and veggies throughout our day.
 When in doubt you can always opt for frozen fruits and veggies, as both tend to be cheaper than fresh and obviously last wayyy longer.
 I love this option.
-You can warm frozen berries in the microwave for 20-30 seconds and put them on top of yogurt or oatmeal.
-Frozen veggies can easily be subbed for fresh during cooking or eating plain on the side – just beware of buttery sauces they may have put on them.
+You can warm frozen berries in the microwave for 20-30 seconds and put them on top of yogurt or oatmeal (just look at my Instagram and you’ll see how often I do this).
+Frozen veggies can easily be subbed for fresh during cooking or eating plain on the side – just beware of buttery sauces they may be in.
 I always recommend plain!

 Let me know in the comments below if you have any other sneaky ways to eat more fruits and veggies during your day!